WICG/attribution-reporting-api/AGGREGATION_SERVICE_TEE.md

 It is not technically practical to keep track of every single aggregatable report submitted for aggregation to check for batch disjointness, that is, that batches are not overlapping.
 Instead, each aggregatable report will be assigned a shared ID.
-This ID is generated from the combined data points: API version, reporting origin, destination site, source registration time and scheduled report time.
+This ID is generated from the combined data points: API version, reporting origin, destination site, source registration time, scheduled report time, and filtering ID.
-These data points come from the report's [shared_info](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATE.md#aggregatable-reports) field.
+These data points come from the report's [shared_info](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATE.md#aggregatable-reports) field and from the job parameter in the request.

 The aggregation service will enforce that all aggregatable reports with the same ID must be included in the same batch.
 Conversely, if more than